sparkfun/SparkFun_ADS122C04_ADC_Arduino_Library/README.md

 and an in-built precision temperature sensor.
 In summary, it contains everything you need for a wide variety of applications including being able to measure temperature accurately from remote sensors.

+Thanks to:

+- [deviashin](https://github.com/sparkfun/SparkFun_ADS122C04_ADC_Arduino_Library/issues/3) for identifying that the PGA bypass was inverted.

 ## Repository Contents

 - **/examples** - Example sketches for the library (.ino).
 Run these from the Arduino IDE.